SmitPatel-0x9/Twitter-Sentiment-Analysis-Using-NLP/README.md

-Have used different models to comapre accuracy.
+Have used different models to compare accuracy.